You’ve Published Your Blog Post — Now What? 3 Content Promotion Strategies You Must Use

 Organic social media posting is still a worthwhile promotion tactic, especially if you’ve got a highly engaged audience — but it’s definitely not the only tactic you should be using.

-So what are some other strategies your dealership can use to promote your auto blog content?
+So what are some other strategies your business can use to promote your blog content?

 That brings us to our next content promotion strategy. . . .